hatfieldlibrary/tagger-2/README.md

 ## Configuration

 Configurations for development, production, and test environments are defined in `server/config/environment.js`.
 This configuration file relies in turn on `credentials.js` for sensitive information such as OAUTH2 keys.
 You will need to create your own `credentials.js` file.
-A sample file is provided in the `server/config`.
+A sample file is provided in `server/credentials`.

-Be sure to place this file outside of the project itself.
-The path to the `credentials.js` file on your local system is defined in `server/config/environment.js`.
+Be sure to place the credential file outside of the project itself.
+The path to the `credentials.js` file on your local development system is defined in `server/config/require-paths.js` and assumes your home directory: `~/etc/tagger/configuration.js`.

 See the documentation for [more about Tagger configuration](https://github.com/hatfieldlibrary/tagger-2/wiki/Configuration).